Rows21/k-Means_Mask_Mamba/INSTALL.md

 # Installation Tutorial

-We provide step-by-step installation instructions to create the corresponding environment for using 3D UX-Net and demonstrates the corresponding folder structure to input data samples.
+We provide step-by-step installation instructions to create the corresponding environment for using DK UX-Net and demonstrates the corresponding folder structure to input data samples.

 ## Conda Environment Setup